 - CFxA Cards—The CFxA cards are the fastest memory cards for the Sony A7IV, topping out at speeds of 326MB/s.
 These cards aren’t necessary for the Sony A7IV, but if you want a nearly bottomless buffer, the CFexpress Type A cards are great.

-- UHS-II V90 Cards—These are the best SD cards for most people with the Sony A7IV because they allow you to take advantage of all the camera’s frame rates and video modes.
-The fastest card I tested here was the Sony G Tough v90 64GB model, which came in at 222 MB/s.
+- UHS-II V90 Cards—These are the best SD cards for most people with the Sony A7IV, as they enable you to utilize all the camera’s frame rates and video modes.
+The fastest card I tested was the Sony G Tough v90 64GB model, which achieved a read speed of 222 MB/s.
 However, now budget CFxA cards are often less expensive and perform better than v90 SD cards.

 - UHS-II V60 Cards—These are the best memory cards for casual video shooters and photographers who want much more data at a lower cost.
 However, you will be limited by some recording formats.
 These are also the best budget-friendly cards for casual photographers.
-The fastest card tested among the V60 cards was the Lexar 1800x V60 card, which came in at 174 MB/s.
+The fastest card tested among the V60 cards was the Lexar 1800x V60 card, which achieved a read speed of 174 MB/s.

 Sony A7IV Memory Card Speed & Buffer Tests